ykkimhgu/DLIP_doc/image-processing/tutorial/tutorial-thresholding-and-morphology.md

 ## Exercise

-Apply Morphology methods after thresholding images.
+1. Apply Morphology methods after threshold on all test images.

-Analyze which methods works best for each images.
+2. Analyze which morphology methods works best for each images for object segmentation.

 Show the results to TA before finishing this tutorial.